Amira Abdelrasoul (BEng, MSc, PhD, PEng), Principal Investigator

-Dr. Amira Abdelrasoul, P. Eng., is the Principle Investigator (PI) of Membrane Science and Technology Research Center at University of Saskatchewan, where she leads research on Advanced Membrane Science and Nanotechnology for Energy and Water Sustainability and Biomedical Applications; Biomimetic and Bioinspired Nanomaterials for Advanced Technologies; and Process Modeling, Simulation and Optimization of Complex Systems.
+Dr. Abdelrasoul, P. Eng., is the Principal Investigator (PI) of Membrane Science and Technology Research Center at University of Saskatchewan, where she leads research on Advanced Membrane Science and Nanotechnology for Hemodialysis, Energy and Water Sustainability and Biomedical Applications; Biomimetic and Bioinspired Nanomaterials for Advanced Technologies; and Process Modeling, Simulation and Optimization of Complex Systems.

 - Biomimetic and bioinspired membranes for hemodialysis and other biomedical applications.

 - Optimal membrane technologies for water and wastewater treatment, and the multiplicity of usage scenarios for various applications, including ultrafiltration, nanofiltration, forward osmosis and reverse osmosis membranes.

 Innovative membrane technologies for separation, purification and recovery.

 Multifunctional nanomaterials, advanced nanocomposite and mixed‐matrix membranes.